Stanislaus River

 Practice Nets

-Join us every Wednesday night and Saturday morning for equipment testing and community updates.
+Join us every Monday, Wednesday, and Saturday for equipment testing and community updates.
 All licensed operators welcome.
 Learn more.

 Primary Frequency: 20RP / 462.675 MHz